I remember the first time I drove a car with an automatic transmission.

 Try putting your car in S if you’re feeling sporty, and observe how it responds to throttle and gear changes Pay notice to the fact that you’ll end up wasting petrol.

-Autonomous transmission cars have letters instead of numbers on their shifters, as opposed to manual transmission cars that have numbers.
+Autonomous transmission cars have letters instead of numbers on their shifters, unlike manual transmission cars with numbers.
 P, R, N, D, and S are the most common letters or modes, while some automatic gearbox cars have B or L.

 For example, the S mode stands for “Sport.”

-You’ll enjoy a more dynamic driving experience since the S mode alters the throttle response of your vehicle.
+You’ll enjoy a more dynamic driving experience since the S mode alters your vehicle’s throttle response.

-There is a noticeable difference between driving in D or Drive mode and driving in Sport mode in that the RPMs of your automobile will be higher.
+There is a noticeable difference between driving in D or Drive mode and driving in Sport mode because your automobile’s RPMs will be higher.

 As a rule of thumb, the more RPMs you have, the faster you accelerate.
 As well as helping you reach higher speeds, the S mode enables your engine to rumble loudly, giving you a livelier driving experience.

-While on open highways, the S mode is great for passing cars in front of you.
-You can hold a certain gear by using the S mode.
+While on open highways, the S mode is excellent for passing cars in front of you.
+You can hold a particular gear by using the S mode.

-Vehicles have engine control units that aim to learn how you drive so that they can automatically shift into the best gear for the situation at hand.
+Vehicles have engine control units that aim to learn how you drive so that they can automatically shift into the best gear for the situation.

-It’s recommended to utilize a paddle shifter whenever you’re in S or Sport mode.
+Utilizing a paddle shifter is recommended whenever you’re in S or Sport mode.

-It’s possible to downshift or up-shift your vehicle using the paddle shifters that are located behind the steering wheel.
+Downshifting or up-shifting your vehicle using the paddle shifters behind the steering wheel is possible.